Job Futures Québec

 The median age of retirement declined significantly during the recession of the early '90s and the years that followed.
 For example in Quebec it dropped from 64 in 1987 to 58 in 1997.
 This is to be explained mainly by the weakness of the labour market, improvements in pension plans, and the creation of a large number of retirement incentive programs.

-The number of job openings resulting from retirements and deaths should increase sharply during our forecast period (2011-2015).
+The number of job openings resulting from retirements and deaths should increase sharply during our forecast period (2014-2018).
 The number of potential retirees will indeed increase as the first cohorts of baby boomers reach retirement age.
-The annual increase cannot be estimated based on the average annual number of job openings resulting from retirements or deaths in the next five years, which is shown under the Indicators heading in the Statistics section (between 70,000 and 75,000).
-However, according to our forecast, the number of potential retirees and deaths will increase from about 60,000 in 2011 and 2012 to more than 85,000 in 2015.
-These forecasts reflect the fact that the great demand for workers will encourage many people to carry on working.
-The strength of this demand has already begun to have its effects: the median age of retirement started to climb again after 1998, reaching more than 60 in 2010.
+Consequently, the average annual number of job openings resulting from retirements or deaths in the next five years, which is shown in the Statistics section (approximately 74,000) is more than 65 % higher than at the beginning of the 2000s (less than 45,000).
+These forecasts reflect the fact that the great demand for workers, inadequate retirement income and high household debt will encourage many people to carry on working.
+These factors had already begun to have its effects: the median age of retirement started to climb again after 1998, reaching more than 61 in 2013.

 Population aging means that there will not only be an increase in the number of people reaching "normal" retirement age, but also a decrease in the number of young people to replace them.
 Faced with strong demand for workers and a lack of replacements, some employers are already taking measures to keep older employees on strength as long as possible and to help experienced employees pass on their knowledge and expertise to younger workers: mentoring programs, phased retirement, flexible hours, etc. These measures may help ease the impact of the sharp increase in the retirement-age population during our forecast period.

-During our forecast period (2011-2015), the number of opportunities generated by annual employment variation (employment increase) should be clearly lower than in recent years.
-The section "Trends That Influence Employment Growth" (see below) analyses the trends that explain this forecast.
+During our forecast period (2014-2018), the number of opportunities generated by annual employment variation (employment increase) should be clearly lower than in recent years.
+The section "Trends That Influence Employment Growth" (see below) explains this forecast.

-The number of job openings resulting from employment increase (an average between 30,000 and 35,000 a year) is expected to be more than three times lower that of openings resulting from erosion (between (an average between 70,000 and 75,000 a year).
-This represents a major turnaround compared with the situation observed over the past ten years, when the number of job openings resulting from erosion was only slightly higher than openings stemming from employment increase.
-Data on erosion and annual employment variation are presented and compared in the "Statistics" section.
+The number of job openings resulting from employment increase (an average of 26,500 a year) is expected to be close to three times lower that of openings resulting from erosion (an average of about 74,000 a year).
+Data on erosion and annual employment variation for each occupation are presented and compared in the "Statistics" section.

 For all occupations, the labour pool (or labour supply) is composed of employed and unemployed persons, that is, the labour force.